Code-Institute-Submissions/mS2_iCantDrive/README.md

 ### Credit

 #### Contents
-All contents where used from https://opengameart.org/ Media from Freesounds.org
+- All contents where used from https://opengameart.org/
+- Media from Freesounds.org
+- code snippets for dekstop and mobile framing from https://williamclarkson.net/